 Special Education can be a very confusing situation due to the variety of ways in which Special Education Teachers can be used.
 It is strong recommended that any Special Education Teacher consult with their district or charter school Special Education director before proceeding with any of the methods approved to become HQ.

 Special Education teachers only need to be concerned with HQ status if they are delivering NCLB subject content to students.
 HQ status does not apply to a Special Ed teacher working in a consulting/collaborative role with a regular education subject teacher.

-If you are a teacher of record for an NCLB subject course for special education students you can demonstrate content knowldedge, and be deemed HQ by taking the appropriate PRAXIS test or by utilizing the Utah Special Education Multiple Subject Extended Framework.
+If you are a teacher of record for an NCLB subject course for special education students, other than secondary mathematics, you can demonstrate content knowldedge, and be deemed HQ by taking the appropriate PRAXIS test or by utilizing the Utah Special Education Multiple Subject Extended Framework.
 Click here for more information on the appropriate test and the framework.
 For special education teachers of secondary mathematics, you must hold the Special Education-Mathematics endorsement to be both state qualified and highly qualified in the position.
 Click here for endorsement requirements.